 About the Author

-I am a 25 year old Chinese Australian, diagnosed with autism at 3 years old, and have been non- speaking after 14 months of age.
-After intensive extension of my limited skills and picking up a means of communication via partner assisted typing at 9 years old, I became opened to the possibility of connecting with people and with the life I would like to live.
+I am a 20 something Chinese Australian, diagnosed with autism at 3 years old, and have been non- speaking after 14 months of age.
+After intensive extension of my limited skills and picking up a means of communication via partner assisted typing at 9 years old, I became opened to the possibility of connecting with people and a meaningful life.

-I have kept working on understanding how my challenges can be transformed into capacity and strengths.
+I have kept working on understanding how my challenges can be transformed into diverse capacity and strengths.
 This journey has been supported and scaffolded by my social network.

-Some of the highlights of this journey include graduating from mainstream schools to study at University, giving a TEDTalk when I was 18, presumably the first by a nonspeaking person with severe autism.
+Some of the highlights of this journey include completing mainstream schools to study and graduate at University, engaging in post graduate studies, giving a TEDTalk when I was 18, presumably the first by a nonspeaking person with severe autism.

 I am working with organizations that advocate for autism including I Can Network, Children and Young Adults with Disability and Reframing Autism.

 I am excited to be part of the self advocacy movement driving disability rights to a new level of relevance.

 I have learned to see Autism not as a disorder but another way of being in the world.
-Although the effects of autism can be debilitating, seeing the world with different eyes and in different ways more than compensate.
+Although the effects of autism can be challenging, seeing the world with different eyes and in different ways more than compensate.

 We function differently in mind and body.